Tea House Lodge,Camping

 After exploring the Helambu Valley, you will drive back to Kathmandu from Melamchi Bazaar.
 Within two weeks, you will have a lifelong experience of the Himalayas of Nepal and Tibetan Plateau as well.
 Mt.
 Shishapangma (8,027 m) is also seen from Kyanjin Ri apart from the snowy peaks of Langtang region.

-Ganjala Pass Trek Itinerary
+Ganjala Trek Itinerary

 You can find a multiple blogs regarding Ganjala Pass Trek itinerary.
 You can find such itinerary from 11 days to even longer.
-But 14 days’ itinerary is the perfect package to explore the natural and cultural wonders of this region.
+But 14 days’ itinerary is the perfect Nepal Trekking package to explore the natural and cultural wonders of this region.

 You know, there is always possibility for extending or stretching the itinerary.
 If you can walk a little longer every day than the duration proposed here, it can be shorter.
 Similarly, avoiding the acclimatization is another way to cut it short.

 If you have previous experience of trekking in Nepal, it may not be problematic.
 But, it is challenging for those who are the beginners.
-Trekking along the steep uphill and downhill trail higher than 2,500 m is not a joke!
+Nepal Trekking along the steep uphill and downhill trail higher than 2,500 m is not a joke!

 But, we suggest you to book Ganjala Pass Trek 14 days itinerary.
-In fact, trekking means a leisurely activity to explore the landscape, snowy capped peaks, bio and cultural diversity of a particular region.
+In fact, Nepal trekking means a leisurely activity to explore the landscape, snowy capped peaks, bio and cultural diversity of a particular region.

-Ganjala Pass Trek Difficulty
+Ganjala Pass Hiking Difficulty

 Ganjala Pass trek is a moderately challenging trek in Langtang region.
 The trails up to Kyanjin Gompa are comparatively comfortable as they are frequently traversed.
 Climbing Kyanjin Ri (4,773 m) may be quite challenging but is really rewarding.